 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 1.1.11.
-Consultation and transparency requirements 9 The consultation procedures are set up in the law "On Body Regulating Public Services".
-The PSRC has an open nature of meetings, consultation procedures except for the cases when the PSRC reviews issues related to state or official secrecy or internal procedural matters.
-The PSRC sets up meetings where interested bodies have the opportunity to participate and express their opinion, as well as consultation process is open to all parties.
-After the consultation process all results shall make publicly available, except for confidential information through the mass media, Internet and other facilities.
-However, there is no explicit requirement or mandate for the PSRC to adopt a consultation procedure.
-Review the legislation to add mandate in the sector-specific legislation for the PSRC on setup on consultations procedures.
+Consultation and transparency requirements 8 The consultation procedures are set up in the law "On Electronic Communications".
+The ANRCETI has an open nature of Board meetings, consultation procedures and other procedures set forth by the law "On Electronic Communications".
+The ANRCETI sets up Board meetings where interested bodies have the opportunity to participate and express their opinion, as well as consultation process is open to all parties.
+After the consultation process all results shall make publicly available, except for confidential No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 1.1.12.
-Cooperation setup with other competent authorities 8 The EU regulatory framework requires the MSs to setup robust framework among national regulatory, national competition and national consumer protection authorities.
+Cooperation setup with other competent authorities 9 information.
+The EU regulatory framework requires the MSs to setup robust framework among national regulatory, national competition and national consumer protection authorities.
 Apart, from this there is a specific case - consultation on market analysis process, where input from national competition authority is mandatory to received.
-Cooperation with other authorities is set by law "On Electronic Communications", where PSRC has to consult with Commission for the Protection of Economic Competition and Competent Authority for spectrum.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
+Consultation procedure defined by the law "On Electronic Communications", the ANRCETI shall cooperate with Ministry of Economy and Infrastructure, competition authority, data protection authority.
+To provide information required for performance of functions, there is horizontal requirement is foreseen in the law "On Electronic Communications".
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.